MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/chat/game-chat-2-migration.md

 auto chatManager = ref new ChatManager();
 ```

-### Game Chat 2
+### Initialization of Game Chat 2

 All interaction with Game Chat 2 is done through Game Chat 2's `chat_manager` singleton.
 The singleton must be initialized before any meaningful interaction with the library can occur.

 The singleton requires that the maximum number of concurrent local and remote chat users be specified at initialization time; this is because Game Chat 2 pre-allocates memory proportional to the expected number of users.

-The following example shows how to intialize the singleton instance when the maximum number of concurrent local and remote chat users will be four:
+The following example shows how to initialize the singleton instance when the maximum number of concurrent local and remote chat users will be four:

 ```cpp
 chat_manager::singleton_instance().initialize(4);